Semantic cache

 M5 fires only when:

-tier.promptCacheAvailable— Free Sandbox gets observe-only, Production applies the mechanic). - Provider is OpenAI-shape OR Anthropic-shape (the embed-text extractor handles both; Gemini-shape lands in a follow-up).
+tier.promptCacheAvailableis on for every active tier including Free Sandbox after the 2026-05-31 free=paid pivot — only the token cap differs). - Provider is OpenAI-shape OR Anthropic-shape (the embed-text extractor handles both; Gemini-shape lands in a follow-up).

 - Request is non-streaming.